leoleo1222/Communication-application/README.md

 # Communication application

-This is a simple communication application that allows you to send messages to other users.
+This is a simple communication application that allows you to send messages to other users with GUI

 | Class  |                                                                                                                                                                                     Description                                                                                                                                                                                      |
 | ------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |